Aspiration - Risks, Recognition, and Prevention

 This course is based on a book and a post test.
 When you're ready, purchase the test by clicking the "Add To Cart" button.
 This will let you take the test and receive your certificate for CE credits.

-- Swallowing And The Gag Reflex
+- Swallowing and the Gag Reflex

-- Gag Reflex And Cough Reflex
+- Gag and Cough Reflex

-- Prevention Of Aspiration
+- Prevention of Aspiration